nobodhi/javascript_coding_exercise/README.md

 ### Is Unique

 (1.1) Write a function that determines if all the characters in a string are unique.
-The module should return true if all the characters in a string are unique.
-Hints included in the text "consider a hash table" and "assume ascii".
+The module should simply return true or false.
+For example:

+>stringCompare.isUnique('123456'); // returns true
+>stringCompare.isUnique('123455'); // returns false

 #### Solution

-Again you can approach this iteratively using a *for* loop, or in a functional style using ES6 array functions.
+We can approach this iteratively using a *for* loop, or in a functional style using ES6 array functions.
 A functional solution is included in [string-compare.js](string-compare.js).

 ### Check Permutation